datavetaren/prologcoin/README.md

 You can probably come up with more interesting examples.
 This only illustrates the basic infrastructure.

-Once a smart contract is terminated, it has the potentional to go back to a regular Mimblewimble monetary transaction and if the smart contract gets burried enough, then we can just prune it like any other Mimblewimble transaction.
+Once a smart contract is terminated, it has the potential to go back to a regular Mimblewimble monetary transaction and if the smart contract gets burried enough, then we can just prune it like any other Mimblewimble transaction.
 The property we'd like to preserve is to prove that no (violation of) inflation has taken place.
-Reversing a spent old transaction would require an enormous amount of proof-of-work to outcompete the current tip of the chain, so I think trusting proof-of-work for this should be acceptable for the theft property.
+Reversing a transaction based on an old spent transaction would require an enormous amount of proof-of-work to outcompete the current tip of the chain, so I think trusting proof-of-work for this should be acceptable.

 You may wonder how we can guarantee that the contracts terminate (i.e. halting problem?)
 In this case we use a gas based solution.
 In